 Example: Joe, age 65, and Jenny, age 56, are married.
 Joe recently turned 65 and enrolled in Medicare.
 Jenny has an HSA with family coverage.
 Joe can no longer contribute to the HSA but can continue to use the funds accumulated in Jenny's account to pay his qualified medical expenses.
 However, he cannot use Jenny's HSA to pay for his Medicare premiums because Jenny has not yet reached age 65.

 VI.
 HSA Administration

 Who will administer my HSA?

-A. PayFlex will administer the HSA plan.
-To take full advantage of PayFlex's services, including an HSA debit card, you will need to go to www.payflex.com to activate your account.
+A. Inspira Financial will administer the HSA plan.
+To take full advantage of available services, including an HSA debit card.

 How do I activate my HSA account?